harrymoore/cloudcms-fabric/rules/README.md

 # Rules

 ## Set node id
-Copy the Cloud CMS node's _doc property to the node's "id" property on create or update.
+Copy the Cloud CMS node's _doc property to the node's "id" property and copy _system.created_on.timestamp to creationDate on create or update.

 Rule title: "set id"